cyyapye/ycy.pw/content/posts/culture-part-1.md

 He further discovered that stressful or traumatic events don't have much predictive power on outcomes.
 "It's only predictive if there's a negative response."

 In other words, implicit in grit is optimism.
-Knowing there's a light at the end of the tunnel despite all the trail of failures left behind.
+Knowing there's a light at the end of the tunnel despite the trail of failures left behind.
 Because the next attempt might just work.
 Because the gold might just be an inch away from where you're digging.
 Because if you don't, who will?
 This is how you build up your grit.
 Your resilience.
 Unrelenting at charging forward towards your goal.
 Apparently, [relentless has another name](http://relentless.com).

 > It's hard to beat a person who never gives up.\
 > *\- Babe Ruth*